vic4games/modern-warfare/README.md

 ### How do I compile?
 1. Install [Java 1.8 JDK](https://adoptium.net/en-GB/temurin/releases/?version=8).
 Verify you're running it in console using `java -version`.
 2. Clone the repository.
-3. Run `./gradlew.bat` to compile the mod.
-4. Run ./gradlew build to compile the mod.
+4. Run `./gradlew build` to compile the mod.
 5. The compiled jar file will be in the `build/libs` folder.
 6. Enjoy the mod!